ivanov-devops/liquibase-percona/README.md

 There is an example "changelog-master.xml" file.
 3. Edit/add your changes in files "src/main/migrations/changesets/".
 There are two example files
 2. Download the image divanov/liquibase-percona with "docker pull divanov/liquibase-percona"
-3. Run from command line
+3. Step back one directory ```../``` and run from command line
 ```
 docker run -it -v `pwd`/liquibase-percona:/liquibase divanov/liquibase-percona mvn resources:resources liquibase:update -Ptest
 ```
+The idea is to mount all files as a volume in the container
 ## What the command do:
 1. It starts a container from divanov/liquibase-percona image
 2. Adds all files from the repository as a volume